ministryofjustice/cla_frontend/cla_frontend/assets-src/guidance/debt_prompts.md

 ###Bankruptcy orders against the client where the estate includes their home (and

-where they did not petition for bankruptcy themselves)
+where they did not apply for bankruptcy themselves)

 • Is someone trying to make you bankrupt because you owe them money?
 If you are made